Netcracker/KubeMarine/documentation/Maintenance.md

 # Common Practice

+The common practice information is given below.

 ## Security Hardening Guide

-For more information, refer to [Security Hardening Guide](./internal/Hardening.md).
+For more information, refer to the [Security Hardening Guide](./internal/Hardening.md).

 ## Worker Nodes Should be Managed by Kubelet

-You should not run any containers on worker nodes that are not managed by `kubelet` so as not to break the `kube-scheduler` precision.
+You should not run any containers on worker nodes that are not managed by `kubelet` to avoid breaking the `kube-scheduler` precision.